oat-sa/lib-lti1p3-core/doc/message/platform-originating-messages.md

 ## 3 - Platform side: OIDC authentication

-You can find below required steps to provide authentication during the OIDC flow and performing the launch, needed only if you're acting as a platform.
+You can find below required steps to provide authentication during the OIDC flow, needed only if you're acting as a platform.

 ### Perform the OIDC authentication and redirecting to the tool